willvin313/Blog/README.md

 # Simple Blog
-This is a simple php blog site to enable easy intigration to already eaxiting sites, that require a blog.
+This is a simple php blog site to enable easy intigration to already existing sites, that require a blog.
 This is a fork of # [Andiio Simple Blog](https://github.com/andiio/blog.git), modified using Php OPP(Object Oriented Programming).

 <hr>